DevExpress/testcafe/docs/articles/documentation/using-testcafe/common-concepts/live-mode.md

 ---
 # Live Mode

-Live mode keeps the TestCafe process and browsers opened the whole time you are working on tests.
-Changes you make in code immediately restart the tests.
-That is, live mode allows you to see test results instantly.
+Live mode ensures the TestCafe process and browsers remain active while you work on tests.
+You can see test results instantly because the tests are restarted when you make changes.

 ![Live mode demonstrated in action](../../../images/testcafe-live.gif)